 4. What kind of bins do you provide?
 There should be a variety of secure consoles and carts that fit in with your existing office décor and look.

 5. What other services do you offer?
-Information security goes beyond just shredding a company’s proprietary or client information.
-DataShield also offers:
+Information security goes beyond just shredding confidential information for a company or its clients.
+A DataShield, we also offer:

 6. What about references?
-Don’t just take the company’s word about their great information destruction services.
+Don’t just take the company’s word about their great document shredding services.
 Ask their customers too!

 Interested in Learning More?

-If you’re asked the above questions and are satisfied with the answers, then rest assured the company you choose is the right fit.
-If not, contact us for more information.
+If you’ve asked the above questions and are satisfied with the answers, then rest assured the company you choose is the right fit.
+If not, contact us for more paper shredding information.
 We’ll be happy to help you out.